Cyfrin/Updraft/courses/security/1-review/8-storage/+page.md

 }
 ```

-Every intricate detail discussed here can be found in the Solidity documentation, a reliable guide for both beginners and professional developers diving into the Ethereum world.
-Knowing how Solidity handles variables in different contexts is key to a deeper understanding and more efficient use of the language.
+All of what we've covered here is outlined in detail in the Solidity Documentation.
+Understanding these concepts and how Solidity handles variables is integral to attaining a deeper understanding of the language and compiler.

 > "Understanding the nitty-gritty of Solidity variables and storage will significantly amplify your solidity coding skills."